leonelfoknob/Photon-Intensity-Bio-Test-System-Device/README.md

 Components and Setup:

 - 24V Battery System:
-Batteries: The system is powered by three lithium-ion batteries, providing a total of 24V.
-The battery management is handled by a 3S BMS (20A) to ensure safe charging and discharging.
+The system is powered by three 3.7V lithium-ion batteries connected in series to provide 12V.
+The voltage is stepped up to 24V using an XL6009 DC-DC voltage regulator to meet the system's power requirements.

+- Battery Management: A 3S BMS (20A) is used to ensure safe charging and discharging, protecting the batteries during use.
-Rechargeable: The battery system is designed to be easily rechargeable, enabling long-term use and repeatability for experiments.
+Rechargeable: The battery system is designed to be easily rechargeable, supporting long-term use and ensuring repeatability for experiments.

 - Arduino Nano:
 System Controller: The Arduino Nano acts as the brain of the system, managing the light intensity, timing, and interfacing with the rotary encoder for user input.